-By conducting a comprehensive assessment of the stakeholders, the project proponent can ensure that their interests are considered, potential risks are identified, and appropriate mitigation measures are put in place.
+By conducting a comprehensive assessment of the stakeholders, the project holder can ensure that their interests are considered, potential risks are identified, and appropriate mitigation measures are put in place.
 In this regard, the project holder shall comply with the following:

-- (a) identify any legal or traditional land tenure, including collective and/or conflicting rights held by stakeholders; - (b) identify stakeholders who may be impacted by the project and provide a list of them; - (c) describe the social, economic, and cultural diversity among stakeholders, as well as the differences and interactions between them. - (d) any substantial changes expected in the representation of stakeholders over time; - (e) any expected changes in stakeholder well-being and other characteristics, including the impact on resources that are significant to them; - (f) The location of stakeholders, IPs, LCs, customary rights holders, and areas beyond the project boundaries, that may be affect by the project.
+- (a) identify any legal or traditional land tenure, including collective and/or conflicting rights held by stakeholders; - (b) identify stakeholders (IPs, LC, and customary right holders) within and outside the project area, who may be impacted by the project and provide a list of them; - (c) describe the social, economic, and cultural diversity among stakeholders, as well as the differences and interactions between them. - (d) any substantial changes expected in the representation of stakeholders over time; - (e) any expected changes in stakeholder well-being and other characteristics, including the impact on resources that are significant to them; - (f) The location of stakeholders, IPs, LCs, customary rights holders, and areas beyond the project boundaries, that may be affect by the project. - (g) All IP and LC with statutory or customary rights to land or resources In the Project Areas(s) shall be identified.
+Additionally, their governance structures and decision-making processes shall be detailed, including the participation of women and marginalized or vulnerable groups.